 ROM (Read Only Memory):

-First classification of memory is ROM.
+The first classification of memory is ROM.
 The data in this memory can only be read, no writing is allowed.
 It is used to store permanent programs.
-It is nonvolatile type of memory.
+It is a nonvolatile type of memory.
 The classification of ROM memory is as follows:

 - Masked ROM